 The Board believes that directors should hold meaningful equity ownership positions in the Company to help align the interests of directors with those of shareholders.
 Under our stock ownership guidelines for directors, non-employee directors are expected to be beneficial owners of shares of our common stock with a market value equivalent to at least five times the amount of annual cash retainer fees (not including any additional retainer for service as a Committee Chair or Lead Independent Director, and as adjusted from time to time).
 Non-employee directors have five years to satisfy the ownership requirement, which is measured from the later of June 2018 (when the current requirement was adopted) or the date of appointment for newly appointed non-employee directors.
 Compliance with the requirement is measured on an annual basis each year using the closing price of our common stock as of December 31st.
+As of December 31, 2021, each of our non-employee directors is either in satisfaction of the ownership requirement, or is on track to satisfy the ownership requirement within the five-year period.

-For purposes of the equity ownership guidelines described above, a non-employee director's shareholdings include, in addition to shares held outright, any stock underlying vested but unexercised stock options assuming the stock options have been "net exercised."
+For purposes of the equity ownership guidelines described above, a non-employee director's shareholdings include, in addition to shares held outright, any stock underlying vested but unexercised stock options assuming the stock options have been "net exercised".
 Stock underlying equity awards that remain unvested will not count towards the requirement, regardless of whether the award is time- or performance-based.

-Until a non-employee director has met our equity ownership guidelines, he or she is expected to hold 100% of any stock acquired through exercise of a stock option or vesting of restricted stock, net of shares sold to cover the cost of acquisition and any tax obligation.
+Until a non-employee director has met our equity ownership guidelines, he or she is expected to hold 100% of any stock acquired through exercise of a stock option or vesting and settlement of restricted stock units, net of shares sold to cover the cost of acquisition and any applicable tax obligation.
 In addition, non-employee directors must further hold all net shares for a minimum of one year following exercise, in the case of stock options, or vesting, in the case of other equity awards.